-What is the Live Chat function?
+What is the live chat function?

-What can I do on the Live Chat?
+What can I do on the live chat?

 Our advisor will be able to help you navigate the website, answer any questions or queries you have, as well as take incident reports.

-Is there anything I shouldn’t use the Live Chat for?
+Is there anything I shouldn’t use the live chat for?

 Do not use the chat function if you believe there is an emergency or an immediate threat to life, please call 999 immediately.

-When is Live Chat available?
+When is live chat available?

 How do I access the chat function?

-You can access Live Chat by clicking the button on the right hand side of the screen.
+You can access live chat by clicking the button on the right hand side of the screen.
 There may be times when we are busy that the option may be temporarily unavailable.

-What data is collected on the Live Chat?
+What data is collected on live chat?